magneticio/vamp2setup/README.md

 ![](images/screen1.png)

-From here you can edit the metadata of this Virtual Cluster.
+You can now edit the metadata of the Virtual Cluster.

-For example you can associate a Slack webhook to it by adding a key **slack_webhook** with the correct value and a key **slack_channel** with the name of an existing channel.
+For example, you can associate a Slack channel with a Virtual Cluster by adding the following keys:
-If you don't specify this last value **#vamp-notifications** will be used as a default.
-This will allow vamp to send notifications to that Slack channel.
+- **slack_webhook**: a valid webhook
+- **slack_channel**: the name of the channel you want to use.
+The default is `#vamp-notifications`

 ![](images/screen2.png)

+This will allow Lamia to send notifications to the specified Slack channel.

-Once the Virtual Cluster is set up, you should make sure that the Deployments for your Application are created and running.
+Once the Virtual Cluster is set up, you need to sure that the Deployments for your Application are created and running.

 All deployments require a set of three labels:

-- **app**: identifying the application to which the deployment belongs.
+- **app**: identifies the Application to which the Deployment belongs.
-- **deployment**: identifying the deployment itself.
-It is mainly used as a selector for the pods.
+- **deployment**: identifies the Deployment itself.
+This is used as a selector for the pods.
-- **version**: the version of the application to which the deployment belongs.
+- **version**: the version of the Application to which the Deployment belongs.
 This is used by Istio to dispatch traffic.

 For this example you will create two new deployments with the same app label and different deployment and version labels.
 To do that, copy the yaml below it into a file, or get it from the sample folder.